Biodiversity Net Gain: Future developments must improve wildlife habitats

 Compensation for biodiversity loss

 The interpretation of Biodiversity Net Gain has been further tempered, as it includes the option for off-site’ compensation’ as an option of last resort or purchasing of biodiversity credits, if biodiversity losses are unavoidable in accordance with DEFRA’s mitigation hierarchy.
 Some conservation groups remain concerned that the concept of compensation might actually enable developments that would not have been permitted otherwise, as it opens the way to developers to opt for investments to off-site wildlife areas rather than adding to the site in question.
-Other issues remain unclear, including regarding the geographical range of acceptable compensation sites and whether such sites would be expected to be in close proximity to a proposed development.

-The spring statement indicated that further details about the mandatory Biodiversity Net Gain requirement will be presented in the government’s response to the consultation.
+Further details about the new mandatory Biodiversity Net Gain requirement are outlined in the government’s response to the consultation.
 There was a consultation on the Net Gain Metric 2.0 until 29 February 2020.

 - The Bat Conservation Trust response to the consultation is available here.